Karan-Salvi/CourseCraft/README.md

 ## Demo

-Check out the live demo of the project here: [View Demo](https:// SkillCrest-ten.vercel.app/)
+Check out the live demo of the project here: [https:// SkillCrest-ten.vercel.app/](https://skillcrest.vercel.app/)

 ## Technologies Used